redsanket/spark/external/oozie/guide/cookbook.rst

 1. Identify the JobTracker and its native NameNode
 **************************************************

-For example, the jobtracker to be used is JT1, and JT1's native (or default) namenode is NN1. then the second namenode is NN2.
+For example, if the JobTracker is JT1, then the native (or default) NameNode is NN1, If the JobTracker is JT2, then the second namenode is NN2.

 2. Configure the Oozie job application path
 *******************************************

-oozie job's application path, including coordinator.xml, workflow.xml, lib/, needs to be on jobtracker's default namenode, i.e., NN1. default namenode should be set to NN1.
+The Oozie job application path, including ``coordinator.xml``, ``workflow.xml``, and ``lib``, needs to be on JobTracker's default namenode (i.e., NN1).
+The default NameNode should be set to NN1.

 For example: